 May Long Weekend Car Show

-Another fabulous time to visit the gardens in the spring is over the Victoria Day Long Weekend when the All British Field Meet (ABFM) takes place.
+Another fabulous time to visit the gardens in the spring is over the Victoria Day long weekend when the All British Field Meet (ABFM) takes place.

-If you like gardens and classic cars, then the Saturday of the May long weekend is the perfect time to visit!
+If you like gardens and classic cars, then Saturday, May 16th, 2026, is the perfect time to visit.
 (TIP: VBGA members of VanDusen Botanical Garden get discounted admission to the car show with proof of membership.)

 Click VanDusen British Car Show for more information.